flattrade/pythonAPI/README.md

-# NorenApi
+# FLATTRADE Python API

-Api used to connect to NorenOMS
+Api used to connect to FLATTRADE OMS
 ****

 ## Build